enze-chen/mi-book-2022/_sources/chapters/06/homework_06.md

 # Homework

 ## Reading

-These papers can all be found in [this Google Drive folder](https://drive.google.com/drive/folders/1FuZJyp1yWqoMXNs0_1s8LtSzPUwC5CpM?usp=sharing).

-1. We recommend revisiting [the paper by Petousis et al.](https://drive.google.com/file/d/1yGQ7G8n_DrLdpsC9e72gb3eKSAGP5-AU/view?usp=sharing) on the dielectric constants datatset {cite}`petousis_2017`.
+We recommend revisiting the papers by [Petousis et al.](https://drive.google.com/file/d/1yGQ7G8n_DrLdpsC9e72gb3eKSAGP5-AU/view?usp=sharing) on the dielectric constants datatset {cite}`g3-petousis_2017` and by [Robertson](https://drive.google.com/file/d/1cLXY2B3ZAPKHfLrwlsyCVMVfVQzDIEac/view?usp=sharing) on high-$\kappa$ oxides {cite}`g3-robertson_2004`.
-Even if you read it once before, it never hurts to do another pass!
+Even if you read a paper once before, it never hurts to do another pass!
-1. (optional) [The review article](https://drive.google.com/file/d/1cLXY2B3ZAPKHfLrwlsyCVMVfVQzDIEac/view?usp=sharing) by J. Robertson on "High dielectric constant oxides" {cite}`robertson_2004`.
-    - This is a pretty hefty article that goes deep into bonding, interfaces, defects, band structures... so please only **skim** up to and including Section 2.4.
-    This will help set the stage for tomorrow's discussion of research and materials selection/screening, where Mark will explain most of the scientific concepts in more detail.
+We hope that by doing so, you get a better sense of which properties should be the outputs and which might be good inputs.

 ## Programming

-There are no specific programming assignments today, although we do recommend reviewing the ML exercises from today, which covered quite a lot of information in a very short amount of time.
+We recommend reviewing the ML exercises from today, which covered quite a lot of information in a very short amount of time.

-If you want to get a deeper understanding of cost functions and optimization, we invite you to look at the gradient descent section.
+If you want to try **applying your knowledge**, see if you can build a vanilla linear model for your dielectric materials.
+Be sure to consider:
+  - Is this a regression or classification problem?
+  - What are the inputs and what are the output(s)?
+  - Where will I get the data?
+Hint: you should already have them!
+  - What tools will help me?
+Hint: `pandas` and `scikit-learn`.

+See the accompanying notebook for some guided exercises, if you would find that helpful.

 ## References